 Avena sativa, otherwise known as the "common oat," is the same plant that provides us with oatmeal, but the fresh version of this herb is quite different.
 In the young, green, "milky" stage when the immature oat seed is fresh and moist, the plant offers a unique quality as a trophorestorative — an excellent tonic/food for the nervous system.

 It must be gathered fresh in this young stage and quickly processed into an alcoholic or glycerite extract.
-This product was a specialty of the Eclectic Physicians of the mid-to-late 1800s who employed it to soothe temporary anxiety, sleeplessness, to uplift the mood, and as a deep tonic for the nervous system.
+This product was a specialty of the Eclectic Physicians of the mid-to-late 1800s who employed it to soothe temporary sleeplessness, to uplift the mood, and as a deep tonic for the nervous system.
 Today it is often use to offering nourishing support for those getting over addiction, including from cigarettes, sleep aids, and other prescription meds, and to soothe withdrawal discomforts.

-It is also used for nervous exhaustion, calm anxious states, to nourish and support during times of emotional stress, and for excessive sensitivity.
+It is also used for nervous exhaustion, calm worried states, to nourish and support during times of emotional stress, and for excessive sensitivity.
 It also helps to ease PMS discomforts and menopausal mood swings, and overall, for anytime nerves are fragile or tense.
 Those with adrenal fatigue or stressed immunity may also benefit, as will those with simple daily stress.
 Type A personalities who burn the candle at both ends will find this fresh tincture of great benefit.